Late Rent Fees in Tennessee: Legal Limits, Grace Periods, and What a Landlord Can Charge

 Where are evictions for unpaid rent handled in Tennessee?

-Evictions are handled in the General Sessions Court for the county where the property is located.
-The landlord files a detainer warrant after giving required written notice, and you have the right to appear and contest it.
+In the General Sessions Court for the county where the property is located.
+The landlord files a detainer warrant, and you have the right to appear and contest it, including challenging late fees that exceed the 10% cap.
+If you lose, you generally have 10 days to appeal to circuit court, and staying in possession during the appeal normally requires posting a bond.

 This article is general legal information, not legal advice, and may not reflect the most current law or the law in your jurisdiction.
 Laws vary by state and change over time.
 For advice about your specific situation, consult a licensed attorney.